Paulatuk: Abraham Anghik Ruben

-Abraham Anghik Ruben became an Officer in the Order of Canada on November 17, 2016 for his artistic contributions as a sculptor and for his preservation of northern heritage.
+Ruben became an Officer in the Order of Canada on November 17, 2016 for his artistic contributions as a sculptor and for his preservation of northern heritage.

 David Ruben Piqtoukun

 David Ruben Piqtoukun was born in Paulatuk in 1950.
 A sculptor and print artist, he is also brother to Abraham Anghik Ruben and was a mentor to Floyd Kuptana.

 Mayors

 A mayor has led the hamlet since its incorporation in 1987, when the first mayor, Garrett Ruben, was elected.
 Ruben was also a community leader before incorporation.
 As a young man he worked near the Distant Early Warning (DEW) Line site at Cape Parry, but the area was isolated and far from traditional hunting grounds.
 After leaving this work, he negotiated for the community locally and in the south and became Settlement Chair prior to serving as mayor.
 Ruben died in 2007 at the age of 72.
 The hamlet has formally recognized him for his 24 years of service.
 Ray Ruben, the sixth and current mayor, is his son.